Our Czech Torah

 During the Nazi occupation of Czechoslovakia, Torah scrolls from destroyed Jewish communities throughout the Czech regions of Bohemia and Moravia had been taken and stored with the intention of making them relics in a proposed museum of the 'extinct Jewish race.'

-Once the scrolls were discovered, members of the Jewish community in London were contacted, and they set up a trust for these scrolls.
+Once the scrolls were discovered, they were bought by Ralph Yablon for the Westminster Synagogue in London, who subsequently set up a trust for these scrolls.
 The scrolls were transported to London in 1964.
 The process of repairing began, and these Torahs have since been given to synagogues and other Jewish institutions throughout the world.
 Most are now in Australia, Canada, Great Britain, Israel, and the United States.

-The Czech Memorial Scrolls Center in London states in its brochure that "it is the cherished hope of the trust that the Czech Scrolls would be reinstated in Jewish life as a memorial to the vanished communities that once treasured them."
+The Memorial Scrolls Trust (www.memorialscrollstrust.org) in London states in its brochure that "it is the cherished hope of the trust that the Czech Scrolls would be reinstated in Jewish life as a memorial to the vanished communities that once treasured them."
+Our Torah is identified by the center as MST#938.

 As our newly restored Czech Torah scroll continues in its place at Temple Beth Am, it will always remain treasured as both a memorial to what was lost and as a joyous testament to Jewish life as it continues in our congregation.